-As Harper plans for the future, answers to these questions will be sought constantly and reevaluated to enable the College to continue to be accountable to the community it serves.
+As Harper plans for the future, input will be sought constantly and reevaluated to enable the College to continue to be accountable to the community it serves.

 College/Community Programs

 A student/faculty cultural arts committee provides the College and community with programs representative of the various arts-dance, drama, exhibits, film, music and a lecture series for discussion of relevant issues.
 These programs are sponsored by the Student Activities Office and financed by student activity fees.